sderosiaux/every-single-day-i-tldr/README.md

 # 01-03-2018

+- https://www.youtube.com/watch?v=k9rwU8G1Oi0 A quick talk about typed actors, enough to get it.
+Actors are becoming "Behavior" following a protocol.
+The root ActorSystem also has get behavior now.
 - http://www.lambdadays.org/static/upload/media/1519663154528176valentinkasasthese10000classesineverwrote.pdf A truly impressive case study using recursion schemes, ana/cata to build a hylomorphism, and convert parquet<->avro<->json<->anything in a generic way with the least possible code, with validation
 - https://mtlynch.io/why-i-quit-google/ A ex-Googler talking about promotion in Google, metrics oriented instead of actual work-oriented
 - https://fsfe.org/freesoftware/basics/comparison.en.html Free Software, Open Source, FOSS, FLOSS - same same but different